How do I know which receive mode to select?

 The FAX/MFC's receive mode must be set to TAD:ANSWER MACH..

 We recommend you record 5 seconds of silence at the beginning of your answering machine's outgoing message.
 This allows your FAX/MFC time to detect incoming fax tones from a sending machine.

 Your answering machine's outgoing message must be no more than 20 seconds long.

 You must end your outgoing message by giving your Fax Receive Code for people sending manual faxes.
-For example: "After the beep, leave a message or send a fax by pressing *51 and Start."
+For example: "After the beep, leave a message or send a fax by pressing *51 (*91 for New Zealand) and Start, Fax Start or Black (Mono) Fax Start."

 The answering machine must be set to answer in 4 rings or less.
-The FAX/MFC's Ring Delay setting does not apply in External TAD mode.
+The FAX/MFC's Ring Delay setting does not apply in TAD:ANSWER MACH. mode.